brillout/wildcard-api/readme.md

 ~~~

 When the Wildcard client runs in Node.js,
-the context originates from our `bind` call above.
+the context `this` originates from our `bind` call above.
-And when the Wildcard client runs in the browswer, the context originates from `getApiResponse`:
+And when the Wildcard client runs in the browswer, `this` originates from `getApiResponse`:

 ~~~js
 const express = require('express');